Skip To Main Content

 List of Essential Services

-Here in Australia, the talk of essential and non-essential services has been heavily linked to whether or not you need to go to work.
-With Victoria calling for the closure of non-essential services and non-essential business, some of us may find ourselves at home for a little longer than we expected.
-The current restrictions on non-essentials services follow the same pattern of thinking that was implemented earlier this year when NSW Premier Gladys Berejiklian revealed which services are considered essential.
+In Australia, the talk of essential and non-essential services was heavily linked to whether or not you need to go to work.
+At the beginning of the pandemic, Victoria called for the closure of non-essential services and non-essential businesses.
+The restrictions on non-essential services followed the same pattern of thinking that was implemented when NSW Premier Gladys Berejiklian revealed which services were considered essential.

-From 11.59pm on Saturday 17 July in New South Wales, many retail premises will be required to close under a tightening of the COVID-19 lockdown affecting Greater Sydney and its surrounds.
-Retail businesses can still operate click and collect, takeaway and home delivery can still operate.
+From 11.59pm on Saturday 17 July in New South Wales, retail premises were required to close under a tightening of the COVID-19 lockdown affecting Greater Sydney and its surrounds.
+Retail businesses could still operate click and collect, while takeaway and home delivery could also still operate.

-The following businesses are considered essential services and can remain open:
+The following businesses were considered essential services and could remain open:

 • Supermarkets